nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ## Flash nanoCLR into ESP32

-1. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `C:/nftools/libs-v3.3.1/bootloader.bin` if the automated install script is used.
+1. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `build/bootloader/bootloader.bin` after a successful build.

 1. Connect your development board.